actonmass/actonmass.org/content/bills/healthy-youth-act.md

   - date: 2023-01-03
     description: No further action taken by House Ways and Means
     type: death
+  - date: 2023-01-04
+    description: Bill reintroduced as H.544/S.268
+    type: null
+  - date: 2023-02-16
+    description: Referred to the Joint Committee on Education
 timeline:
   - date: 2019-01-22
     description: Referred to the Education Committee